jakartaee/jakarta.ee/content/learn/specification-guides/servlet-faces-and-server-pages-explained.md

 corresponding events occur.
 There are a number of different event types, from servlet startup/shutdown, to session or request events.
 Listener classes must implement a listener interface corresponding to the associated type of event listener being developed.
-Listener events include:  AsyncListener, ServletContextListener, ServletContextAttributeListener, ServletRequestListener, ServletRequestAttributeListener, HttpSessionListener, HttpSessionBindingListener, HttpSessionAttributeListener, HttpSessionActivationListener.
-Listeners can be registered by applying the
-@WebListener annotation to a listener class.
+Listener events include: `AsyncListener`, `ServletContextListener`, `ServletContextAttributeListener`, `ServletRequestListener`, `ServletRequestAttributeListener`, `HttpSessionListener`, `HttpSessionBindingListener`, `HttpSessionAttributeListener`, `HttpSessionActivationListener`.
+Listeners can be registered by applying the `@WebListener` annotation to a listener class.

-Servlet containers allow files to be uploaded when data is sent via multipart/form-data.
-To indicate that a servlet is used for performing upload, it must have the @MultipartConfig annotation applied to it.
+Servlet containers allow files to be uploaded when data is sent via `multipart/form-data`.
+To indicate that a servlet is used for performing upload, it must have the `@MultipartConfig` annotation applied to it.

 Servlets can access information pertaining to attributes and headers via provided APIs.
 Attributes are associated with each request, and they can be